Jump into Japan on this 13 day tour!

 Day 8: Osaka Castle.
 The morning is yours to spend as you choose.
 Chill out at the hotel or immerse yourself in this lively city.
 This afternoon we’ll visit Osaka Castle.
 Explore the castle’s turrets, citadels and cherry tree gardens while learning about Japan's ancient warriors, the Samurai.

 Day 9: Koyasan Temple Stay.
 Today’s experience is really something special – staying overnight in a 1,000-year old Buddhist Temple!
 Wander through the temple’s tranquil gardens, learn meditation from the monks, take a guided night-time tour of Japan’s largest cemetery and sample traditional Buddhist cuisine.

 Day 12: Fushimi-Inari and Samurai Experience.
 Today we’re visiting one of Japan’s most iconic shrines - Fushimi-Inari, characterised by hundreds of bright orange Torii gates.
-In the afternoon you’ll have the unforgettable experience of being trained by a descendent of the original Samurai.
+In the afternoon you’ll have the unforgettable experience of being trained by Samurai master.
 The sensei will teach you how to wield a traditional sword, before you channel your inner warrior and slice through rolled bamboo!

 Day 13: Trip End.
 It’s time to pack your bags, swap numbers and say your goodbyes.
 Your Japan Intro ends here.
 Head to the airport for your flight home or continue your travels in this fascinating country.

 The prices will load here automatically, if this does not happen for you: Click here to view Prices

 Online booking is unavailable for this tripOnline booking isn't currently available but if you'd like to enquire please use the form below.
 Alternatively if you'd like to discuss alternate trips or if you have any other questions please don't hesitate to contact us.